trg5pdx/civlike/README.md

 # Controls

 [W/A/S/D] Movement controls for the cursor and units

 Cursor Mode:
+[Esc] Closes the game
 [I] Opens a menu listing the units a player currently owns, from there press the letter corresponding to the unit you wish to take over, and then you will switch to unit mode
 [F] Opens a menu listing the forts a player currently owns, from there press the letter corresponding to the fort you wish to take over, and then you will switch to fort mode

 Unit Mode:
 [I] Switch back to cursor mode
 [G] Claim a tile for the player
 [B] Build a fort on the current tile (Tile needs to be claimed)

 Fort Mode:
-[B] Build a unit at the current fort, if the tile isn't currently occupied by another unit [I] Switch back to cursor mode
+[B] Build a unit at the current fort, if the tile isn't currently occupied by another unit
+[I] Switch back to cursor mode

 # Credits